ExcelFunctions.net Logo

 COVARIANCE.S( array1, array2 )

-Where array1 and array2 are two arrays of numeric values, that are of equal length.
+Where array1 and array2 are two arrays of numeric values, which are of equal length.

 A B